Casino and Online Casino Job Roles & Hierarchy

 There are many similarities and differences between job roles in online gambling and land based gambling.
 While there are probably more positions than you might have thought at online gambling companies, most roles in both have a comparable role at the other, with maybe some subtle differences.

 What we have done is summarise what each facet does under their relevant C-level department (essentially what each executive level committee oversees, as there are usually hundreds of roles in a major online casino) so let’s take a look at the roles that exist in a major online gambling firm.

 CEO – Chief Executive Officer

-Whether the company is owned outright or is part of a gambling group such as GVC Holdings, a CEO in an online gambling firm is essentially responsible for overseeing the whole procedure.
+Whether the company is owned outright or is part of a gambling group such as Entain Plc, a CEO in an online gambling firm is essentially responsible for overseeing the whole procedure.
 They will have a clear vision in mind as to how the company will operate and the direction that it is going to go in over the course of the following decade.